Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Hardening Off Pepper Plants

-Hardening off pepper seedlings involves gradually exposing seedlings to sunlight, wind, and temperature changes, toughening them up and allowing them to develop thicker leaves and stems.
+Hardening off pepper seedlings is simple – it just means gradually exposing seedlings to sunlight, wind, and temperature changes over a few days or a week, toughening them up and allowing them to develop thicker leaves and stems.
 This process helps prevent wilting, stunted growth, and even death.
 Don't skip this step!

 Day 1: Put them outside in full shade the first day for 2 hours, then bring them back inside.
 Watch for signs of stress and bring them inside if needed.
 Also bring them inside if it is windy, they need to build strength!